The Easiest Form Of Passive Income

 No dealing charges:

 Vanguard arrange their own bulk trading times during the day, which allow for free trading.
 You also have the option of paying to trade at other times throughout the day but I would always use their free service.

 Their 40 years+ Experience in the Index Fund Industry:

-The founder and retired CEO John Bogle created the first index fund in 1975.
+The founder of Vanguard, John Bogle created the first index fund in 1975.
 As of now 'The Vanguard Group' own global assets worth over £2.9 trillion.

 My Goals and Setup